AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/lead-velocity-dashboard.md

 The time series line chart displays the average time, in days, that leads/contacts spend at each sales stage across the specified timeframe.

-* use the drill-down and up functionalities to categorize the data by Month, Quarter, or Year.
+* Use the drill-down and up functionalities to categorize the data by Month, Quarter, or Year.
 * Hover over a line to reveal detailed information.

 Questions the chart answers: